-Erik is a registered architect in the United States, American Institute of Architects member, NCARB certified, and a LEED accredited professional.
-He has won several awards including a 2012 AIA New York City Design Award, a 2011 President Design Award from Singapore, and two AIA New York State Design Awards, among many others.
-He was a curator and designer for the Singapore Pavilion at the Venice Architecture Biennale in 2010.
-His design work has been published internationally and he lectures widely.
+L'Heureux is a registered architect in the United States, a member of the American Institute of Architects, NCARB certified, and a LEED accredited professional.
+He has won several design awards, including a 2016 Society of American Registered Architects Design Award New York City, 2013 WAF Category Design Award, 2013 FuturArc Green Leadership Architecture Merit Award, 2012 AIA New York City Design Merit Award, 2011 President's Design Award from Singapore, and two AIA New York State Design Awards in 2009 and 2007, respectively.

 In 2015, L'Heureux co-curated the exhibition 1000 Singapores: Eight Points of the Compact City at the Cité de l'Architecture et du Patrimoine in Paris, France; an expansion of the exhibition, 1000 Singapores: A Model of the Compact City, was held at the Architecture Venice Biennale in Italy from 2010.
 His work is in the permanent collection of the Asian Culture Complex in South Korea.
 He is a contributing editor to Architectural Review Asia Pacific and published Deep Veils, a book on his design research, with ORO Editions.

 Chancellor Mark S. Wrighton recently presented the concept drawings of buildings and landscape for the transformation of the east end of the Danforth Campus—including for Anabeth and John Weil Hall and the expansion of the Kemper Art Museum.